davidlampach/blackjack_solidity/README.md

         pip install py-solc-x

 3. The entirety of this game runs with a smart contract written in solidity.
 It is best to familiarize oneself with the contract in a GUI compiler like remix before deploying the game in Streamlit.
+You can use a test ethereum network, but this program will not run on the Remix test network due to limitations on what kind of code can be called on Remix.
+Ganache-CLI was used for our deployment, but the Ganache-GUI works as well (much slower).